markvdbrink/dutchsoils/README.md

 It contains code to get soil texture data from the [Dutch Soil Map](https://www.wur.nl/nl/show/bodemkaart-van-nederland.htm) and combine that with the [BOFEK soil clustering](https://www.wur.nl/nl/show/Bodemfysische-Eenhedenkaart-BOFEK2020.htm) and the hydraulic parameters from the [Staring series](https://research.wur.nl/en/publications/waterretentie-en-doorlatendheidskarakteristieken-van-boven-en-ond-5).

 > [!Note]
-> The data and soil profiles in this package are not actual field measurements but are **derived** from field measurements.
+> The data and soil profiles in this package are not actual measurements but are **derived** from field measurements.
 It is assumed that the soil profile and associated data are typical for the soil at a certain location.

 ## Installation